lewagon/dotfiles/04-Front-End/02-CSS-components/03-Landing-page/README.md

 ## Finished?

-Once you've finished you can push your page to [Github pages](https://pages.github.com) once again and share it on you batch channel:
+Once you've finished you can push your page to [Github pages](https://pages.github.com) once again and share it on your batch channel:

 First, copy the project out of `fullstack-challenges` so we can track it as a seperate `git` project: